Our glossary will help you understand the terms we use on our website and throughout the University.

 Course – A course is a sequence of subjects which make up a degree or diploma.

-Course requirements - Elements you need to be able to apply for a course you want to do.
-You may see the terms prerequisites and extra requirements, they are often referred to as 'course requirements'.
-You must meet the course requirements to be considered by course selection officers for any course.
+Course requirements – Elements needed to apply for a course.
+Prerequisites and extra requirements are 'course requirements'.
 Prerequisites refer to subjects and study scores.
 Extra requirements may include additional forms, interviews, folios and auditions.

-Credit – The recognition for having completed a unit, used as measure of whether enough study has been completed for graduation.
+Credit – The recognition for having completed a unit, used to determine if enough study has been completed for graduation.
 Credit may be granted for prior learning or work experience equivalent to a course unit.
 (See also advanced standing and recognition of prior learning.)

-Credit transfer - A credit transfer may apply if you transfer from one course to another; you may receive exemptions from parts of the new course for unit/s you have already studied so you will not have to repeat units of study unnecessarily.
-In most cases you will be able to complete your education more quickly.
+Credit transfer – Exemptions from parts of the new course for unit/s already studied.
+A credit transfer may apply when switching from one course to another.
 The existence of a credit transfer arrangement between two courses does not mean that students can automatically move from one course into another.
-You must apply for, and secure a place in a course before application for credit transfer can be made.
+Students must apply for, and secure a place in a course before application for credit transfer can be made.
 (See also credit.)

 CSP – see Commonwealth supported place